Each term you will be issued with a bill for how much you need to pay.

 Email reminders are sent out before late payments are added.
 Once a late fee has been added you will need to discuss any problems with your Tutor as the Bursary are not authorised to cancel late fees.

-Please contact the Bursary as soon you become aware of any discrepancies so that they can explain any charges and look into any issues.
+Please contact the Finance office as soon you become aware of any discrepancies so that they can explain any charges and look into any issues.

-This is a sum charged to Overseas undergraduates and all graduate students who do not have full funding or a Student Loan (commonly called self-funders).
+This is a sum charged to Overseas undergraduates and all postgraduate students who do not have full funding or a Student Loan (commonly called self-funders).

-- It is paid either prior or shortly after arrival, depending upon your fee status.
+- It is paid shortly after arrival, on your first College bill.

 - Self-funding students will be required to pay a deposit equivalent to one term’s bill, including all College fees and charges.